 Acceleration band

-Assessment tools, proof generators, model evaluation lanes, RAG readiness checks, browser evidence, and launch-room templates.
+Assessment tools, record generators, model evaluation lanes, source-truth readiness checks, browser records, and launch-room templates.

 Deeper review belongs in controlled diligence with proper legal and financial process.